Inspirational Quotations #209

 The sandwich feedback technique is a popular three-step procedure to help managers who are ill at ease with providing corrective feedback.
 The sandwich feedback method consists of praise followed by corrective feedback followed by more praise.
 In other words, the sandwich feedback method involves discussing corrective feedback that is “sandwiched” between two layers of praise.

-Sandwich Feedback, Example 1
+Compliment Sandwich Feedback: Example 1

 • Criticism: “By the way, earlier this morning, I was reviewing the expense report from your trip to New York.
 I notice a $65 charge for on-demand movies.
 I have to deny this expense since it has no business-justification.
-I also noticed very expensive meals too.
+I also noticed very expensive meals.
 I will approve these charges this time.
 Given our limited travel budgets, I would ask you to be more careful about your trip expenses.
 You are probably not aware of our company’s travel policy.
 I have asked Human Resources to give you a copy of our travel policy booklet that details the acceptable expense report practices.”

-Sandwich Feedback, Example 2
+Compliment Sandwich Feedback: Example 2

 • Praise: “You are doing so well with gathering all the inputs.
 I am pleased about your diligence in circulating minutes of your meetings and following-up on action items. “